Article I. Name and Territory.

 Appointment of two Harassment Grievance Officers will take place as a discussion, and then vote at an HGO appointment meeting dedicated to this purpose meeting.
 The date and location of the appointment meeting will be communicated to the full chapter at least 30 days in advance.

 Participants of the HGO appointment meeting must be members in good standing.
 Eligible voters must comprise a minimum two-thirds of people who are not men or who identify as a member of a marginalized identity.
 If more than one-third of the group is non-marginal identity men, the men must exit the meeting space to discuss which will participate in the discussion.
 This is designed to keep non-majority voices and experiences at the center of these decisions.

 HGOs will serve one-year terms.
-Should an HGO leave the chapter before the end of their term or resign from HGO responsibilities, a caucus organized around affinities of marginalized identity or, should such a caucus be unable or unwilling, the Steering Committee will convene a special meeting to appoint a partial-term HGO.
+Should an HGO leave the chapter before the end of their term or resign from HGO responsibilities, a caucus organized around affinities of marginalized identity or, should such a caucus be unable or unwilling, the Leadership Council will convene a special meeting to appoint a partial-term HGO.

 Harassment Grievance Officers are responsible for responding to grievances that occur within the chapter.
 Grievances are filed when a member fills out the form available on the DSA San Diego website in the “Harassment Grievance” section, or completes the PDF version of the form and submits to firstname.lastname@example.org.
 HGOs will receive, acknowledge receipt of, and process filed reports.
 Within seven days of receiving a report, they will respond to the Filer and explain the next steps.
 Respecting the privacy of both parties, HGOs will not discuss grievances with chapter members or leadership beyond the minimum threshold necessary for just and restorative decisions.